christofolo/christofolo.github.io/musictheory.md

 __This is why there are 7 principle note names: A, B, C, D, E, F, G!__ It's all the Major Scale's fault.

-Practice Exercises:
+#### Practice Exercises:

 1. Play the Major scale on a single string starting on any fret that you wish.
 2. Try using a droning note.
+On youtube, search for "Cello droning note".
+If you find an "A" droning note, start you Major scale on the open A string.

 ## Part 4: The First Major Scale to learn is The C Major Scale

 If "A" is the first note in the alphabet, shouldn't the first major scale be the A Major Scale?
-There's a long history as to why C is actually the first note that we create a Major scale from.
+There's a long history as to why C is actually the first note in the musical alphabet.
 It's kind of like asking "why is the color 'red' called 'red' at all?"
 Maybe in another universe the color red is actually called "Der".
-And maybe the 8th fret of the low E string is an "A".
+And maybe the first note in their musical alphabet is "A".

 But that's not the case in this universe.
-The 8th fret of the low E string is a "C".
+The 8th fret of the low E string produces a pitch at 130 Hz.
+As a society we have given this pitch the name of "C".

 So let's take this diagram: